monistdavid/human-books/basic_DL/Book/Neural Networks and Deep Learning-Michael Nielsen/Chapter 1/Neural Networks and Deep Learning-Michael Nielsen.md

 the computation process.
 One of the main problem with perceptron is, small changes will make big different, in other word, the perceptron is really not stable.
 The sigmoid neurons come to mitigate this issue by assigning a smooth transition from negative to positive, instead of giving 0 or 1 only.
+In the book, author made an example of recognizing handwriting numbers from 0-9.
+Instead of using 4 output neurons, why we use 10?
+4 neurons can make 16 possible results as each neuron could represent 0 or 1.
+From the experience, the 10 output does make better performance, but why?
+The way author explained in the book is the 10 output neurons could probably store more image features?
+As author mentioned, this is all heuristic, and this is not an accurate answer.
+After setting up the network, we need to consider about the lost.
+Question about why not just seeing if the output is correct or not for the loss function, but using more complex quadratic cost function?
+It could be explained like the difference between sigmoid and step function.
+Turing 0 to 1 is obvious, but too large to measure the detail in it.
+For gradient descent, I am not fully understand the calculating process.
+From my superficial understanding, the gradient descent algorithm use partial deritive to calculate the slope, and to make the slope as small as possible.